w3c/wai-arrm/content/visual-designer.md

 When red and green color combinations are used, Lee cannot distinguish between the two, since both look brown to him.
 It is also very difficult for him to make product choices when color swatches are not labeled with the name of the color.

-<a rel="nofollow" class="external text" href="https://www.w3.org/WAI/people-use-web/user-stories/#shopper">Read Lees's full story</a> and learn about other design checkpoints that benefit users like him.
+<a rel="nofollow" class="external text" href="https://www.w3.org/WAI/people-use-web/user-stories/#shopper">Read Lees's full story</a> and learn about other design tasks that benefit users like him.

 ### Resources
 * <li>Use the [Tips for Designing](https://www.w3.org/WAI/tips/designing/) to get started.